 The Carlson Media Group, LLC (CMG) was started in the fall of 2017.
 After a lifetime career in the corporate world selling livestock advertising, CMG President Jay Carlson started his own media sales company - focusing on serving targeted, niche beef cattle publications.

 He started with representing a regional publication and a group of five leading beef breed association official publications.
-CMG now represents eleven beef cattle publications with a combined coverage of 169,000 readers, one of the largest media buys for the beef industry in America.
+CMG now represents nine beef cattle publications with a combined coverage of 169,000 readers, one of the largest media buys for the beef industry in America.
 Advertisers view CMG as a one stop advertising shop where they are offered a smorgasbord buying approach – buy one or buy them all.

 With the beef publishing industry’s recent paradigm shift to breeder ads making up the largest share of dollars spent on advertising versus commercial advertising of the past, starting CMG has become a perfectly timed business move.
 Jay jokingly shares that “it is better to be lucky than good” but in this case, he is both.
 It is CMG client policy for representation, all publications must have strong breeder advertising support which makes for thick prosperous-looking publications that generate excellent readership.